pluralsight/guides/in-review/big-data/redis-as-a-dynamic-interconnecting-datastore/article.md

 In some common cases, such as web applications, that context could be the session established per user &mdash; when the user logged into our system &mdash; or it could contain any metadata about the information being passed to us.

-Working with software systems these days is quite different from how it was several years ago. **Various software components might change our context as time passes.** These components need access to a shared resource to which they can simultaneously refer and consume (read / write) the context they so need.
+Working with software systems these days is quite different from how it was several years ago.
+Various software components might **change our context as time passes.** These components need access to a shared resource to which they can simultaneously refer and consume (read / write) the context they so need.

 [Redis](https://redis.io/) provides such capabilities.

 # So … What is Redis?

-Redis, originally created by Salvatore Sanfilippo, was named “Redis” to reflect its original purpose to provide “Remote Dictionary Server”.
+Redis, originally created by Salvatore Sanfilippo, was named “Redis” to reflect its original purpose to provide “**Re**mote **Di**ctionary **S**erver”.
 It was initially released on [GitHub](https://github.com/antirez/redis/) in 2010 and has undergone many new releases since.

 In this guide, I will provide a birds-eye view of Redis, as it is today &mdash; in my opinion, it is more than a remote dictionary server.